 In FY 2024, OVW has four programmatic priorities.
-The priority identified below is applicable to this program.
-Applicants are strongly encouraged, but not required, to address the priority area.
-Applicants that state that they are addressing a priority area and meet the criteria for that priority area will be given special consideration.
+The priorities identified below are applicable to this program.
+Applicants are strongly encouraged, but not required, to address a priority area.
+Applicants that state that they are addressing a priority area and meet the criteria for that priority area will be given special consideration: